 Both are addictive wanting you to want more.

 Giving up sugar is not easy, infact I think it is easier to give up cocaine as you are surrounded by sugar everywhere and it is socially acceptable, the temptation is there….I love a chocolate bar, packet of crisps or a digestive.
 For me the only way I can break this cycle once in the groove is too fast……such as a juice cleanse.
-You break the mould whilst flooding your body with nutrients, horrible withdrawal for a first few days but once you reset an amazing feeling.
+You break the mould whilst flooding your body with nutrients, horrible withdrawal for a first few days but once you reset an amazing feeling is gained.